RosettaCommons/documentation/LongestContinuousApolarSegmentFilter.md

 ##LongestContinuousApolarSegment

 This filter counts the number of residues in the longest continuous stretch of apolar amino acids in a structure.
-Apolar amino acids are defined as residues that are NOT POLAR (ACFGILMPVWY; see [[Resfile definition|resfiles]].
+Apolar amino acids are defined as residues that are NOT POLAR (ACFGILMPVWY; see [[Resfile definition|resfiles]]).
 By default, the filter rejects any structure with apolar stretches longer than a threshold value (set to 5 residues unless the user overrides this).

+Note: This filter is a sub-class of the LongestContinuousPolarSegmentFilter.

 ## Options and Usage